Patient Scheduling Software Buyer's Guide

 - How can the solution handle migration from your current solution?
 How easily does it integrate with your patient portal?
 Can it integrate with other third-party apps?

-- What kind of support and costs are associated with training your staff and getting the system up and running?
+- What kind of support and costs are associated with training your staff and getting the software up and running?

 - How accessible and readable is the solution when using a mobile device (iPhone and Android) or from a remote location?